-To continuously improve services, we are trying to ensure that applications contain all the information needed to assess the proposal and make a decision from the point at which they are registered.
+In order to continuously improve services we are trying to ensure that applications contain all the information needed to assess the proposal and make a decision from the point at which they are registered.

 Benefits of our approach

 - avoid an application being declared invalid due to the absence of a required supporting submission

 - avoid delays in the processing of valid applications (arising from requests for supporting statements after the application is submitted, and sometimes also requiring a further period of consultation)